puggeraponanna/dotconfig/README.md

 ### My Config files for neovim, tmux and kitty

-Copy/clone these files into your config directory `~/.config`
+Copy/clone these files/folders into your config directory `~/.config`